hypercube1024/firefly/README.md

 ## Getting Start

-1. Clone firefly source from Github.
+1. Clone firefly source code from Github.
 2. Open Eclipse IDE and import the demo project - 'firefly-benchmark'
 3. Modify the log path in firefly-log.properties, you can find it in 'firefly-benchmark/src', in this case, you __*Must*__ modify these two rows to your own location